nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 20 e4        obs5       22.7
 ```

+The rows come out in a different order this way, but it still works.

 We have 20 rows of 3 columns.
 I got all the rows, but you will
 probably get an output with ten rows as usual, and will need to click